atsaloli/cicd/01_10-installing-gitlab-server.md

 quite often!)
 GitLab releases a new version on the 22nd of every month, no fail; and sometimes security updates come out in between.
+---
+## Setting up your CI/CD infrastructure

+### Installing GitLab Server

-Add the GitLab package repository, and install the package:
+#### Add the GitLab package repository, and install the package:

 ```console
 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash
 sudo apt-get install gitlab-ee
 ```

+Pro tip: Use "x" in your Web browser to select the code block above.

-Note: The above is just enough installation instructions to get GitLab up for our tutorial.
-The full version is at https://about.gitlab.com/installation/ and you can look at that later if you need more (e.g. mail notifications or HTTPS).
+Note: The above is just enough to get GitLab up for our tutorial.
+The full installation instructions are at https://about.gitlab.com/installation/ -- you can look at them after class if you need extras like outgoing email or HTTPS.
+---
+## Setting up your CI/CD infrastructure
+### Installing GitLab Server

-## Note the URL of your GitLab instance
+#### Note your GitLab URL

 The installer will print the URL of your GitLab Server instance below the ASCII art of the GitLab icon, the tanuki (also known as Asiatic racoon,